 As I cross the now neglected garden.

-In the first stanza of this piece the speaker begins by stating that it is “autumn.”
-This particular time of year is noted by a number of different elements which the speaker is able to point out in the landscape.
+In the first stanza of ‘Tall Ambrosia’ the speaker begins by stating that it is “autumn.”
+This particular time of year is noted by a number of different elements that the speaker is able to point out in the landscape.
 These are signs which commonly appear in his surroundings and with which he has become accustomed throughout his life.

 The first part of the landscape the speaker points out is the “Roman wormwood.”
-This is a common named often used to refer to Artemisia pontiaca, or small absinthe, as well as Ambrosia artemisiifolia, or common ragweed.
-These plants are not rare in the landscapes of the America, particularly areas with which Thoreau was familiar.
+This is a common name often used to refer to Artemisia Pontiac, or small absinthe, as well as Ambrosia artemisiifolia, or common ragweed.
+These plants are not rare in the landscapes of America, particularly areas with which Thoreau was familiar.

 The speaker continues to state that even the lowliest and most common of weeds is “as immortal once as the proudest flower” to “impartial science.”
 He wants to make clear that just because a plant is more or less common that fact should not designate its worth.
 A weed is as valuable to science as an immortal piece of ambrosia.

-In last two lines of this section the speaker describes himself as walking through a field which contains the ambrosia.
+In the last two lines of this section, the speaker describes himself as walking through a field that contains the ambrosia.
 The path he makes through the field kicks up “yellow dust” which falls over his shoes.
 He speaks of this area he is passing through as a “neglected garden.”
 It was once a place of curated beauty but has fallen somewhat into disrepair.

 —We trample under foot the food of gods